opendocsg/slw-judgments-backfill/2011_SGCA_40/report.md

 **Introduction**

-1       This is an appeal against the decision of the High Court judge (“the Judge”) made in _Tjong Very Sumito and others v Chan Sing En and others_ [2011] 2 SLR 360 (“the Judgment”), where the Judge ordered that the appellants (the plaintiffs in Suit No 89 of 2010 (“the main action”)) be required to furnish security for costs in the sum of $35,000 in favour of the first respondent (the first defendant in the main action) and $40,000 in favour of the second and third respondents (the fifth and sixth defendants in the main action respectively).
+1       This is an appeal against the decision of the High Court judge (“the Judge”) made in _Tjong Very Sumito and others v Chan Sing En and others_ <span class="citation">[2011] 2 SLR 360</span> (“the Judgment”), where the Judge ordered that the appellants (the plaintiffs in Suit No 89 of 2010 (“the main action”)) be required to furnish security for costs in the sum of $35,000 in favour of the first respondent (the first defendant in the main action) and $40,000 in favour of the second and third respondents (the fifth and sixth defendants in the main action respectively).

 **Procedural background**